Kapulani Landgraf: Activism Through Photography and Literature

 Kapulani Landgraf and Mark Hamasaki, at this time student and Professor, both went to photograph the construction.
-Entering from Ha'iku Access road, every Sunday when the construction workers were at home, they went and photographed the demolition of the various artifacts, heiau, and endemic forests before, during, and after the H-3 freeway construction as well as the untidy nature of the interstate's project.
+Entering from Haʻikū Access road, every Sunday when the construction workers were at home, they went and photographed the demolition of the various artifacts, heiau, and endemic forests before, during, and after the H-3 freeway construction as well as the untidy nature of the interstate's project.

 Life of Ē Luku Wale Ē

 Published Book

 Years later after the construction, Piliāmoʻo collected the various pieces of writing and photography in the 168 page book E Luku Wale Ē: Devastation Upon Devastation in 2015, published by the ʻAi Pōhaku Press, designed by Barbara Pope, and authored by Kapulani Landgraf, Mark Hamasaki, and Dennis Kawaharada, authoring the introduction.
 Contained in the book are various kanikau (dirges) and black and white landscape photographs that build a narrative of on-going grief towards what was lost in the name of progress.